Fiji Labour Party: Post-coup developments

 Elections to restore democracy were held in September 2001.
 The Labour Party contested the election on a platform calling for an independent inquiry into the 2000 coup, and for compensation to be paid to its victims, including police officers and military personnel.
 The party also backed medical cover for all workers, and proposed removing Value Added Tax (VAT) from basic items; it had already instigated court proceedings to that effect.
 The party also proposed a five-year plan for economic recovery.
-Hurt by intra-party fighting and the defection of key figures including Tupeni Baba, however, the party won the most votes (34.8%), but only 28 of the 71 seats in the House of Representatives (Fiji), four fewer than the Soqosoqo Duavata ni Lewenivanua (SDL) of Laisenia Qarase.
-The inability of the Labour Party and National Federation Party (NFP) (the only other political party with significant Indo-Fijian support) to reach a deal on exchanging "preferences" in Fiji's transferable voting system, and the NFP's decision to give its preferences to the SDL instead, probably cost Labour the election: despite their having been allies in the 1980s, the two parties have since become bitter enemies.
+While being hurt by intra-party fighting and the defection of key figures including Tupeni Baba, the party won the most votes (34.8%), but only 28 of the 71 seats in the House of Representative, four fewer than the Soqosoqo Duavata ni Lewenivanua (SDL) of Laisenia Qarase.
+The inability of the Labour Party and National Federation Party (NFP) – the only other political party with significant Indo-Fijian support — to reach a deal on exchanging "preferences" in Fiji's transferable voting system, and the NFP's decision to give its preferences to the SDL instead, probably cost Labour the election: despite their having been allies in the 1980s, the two parties have since become bitter enemies.

 Since 2001, Mahendra Chaudhry had survived a leadership challenge and had rebuilt the Labour Party.
 Before 2006 it had won several key by-elections, and appeared well-placed to mount a credible challenge to the Qarase government in 2006.
 Chaudhry's strained relationship with Prime Minister Qarase had prevented the Labour Party from being represented in the Cabinet, despite the constitutional stipulation that any political party with more than eight seats in the House of Representatives is entitled to proportionate representation in the Cabinet.
 On 18 July 2003, the Supreme Court of Fiji ruled that Qarase's exclusion of the Labour Party breached the constitution, and demanded that the situation be rectified.
 Negotiations, appeals, and counter-appeals followed, which delayed the appointment of Labour Party ministers.
 In June 2004, the Supreme Court ruled that the Labour Party was entitled to 14 out of 30 Cabinet posts.
 Qarase announced that he would accept and implement the order, but his refusal to include Chaudhry himself in any cabinet line-up continued to stall negotiations about the composition of the cabinet until Chaudhry announced towards the end of 2004 that the Labour Party was no longer interested in joining the government, and would remain in opposition for the remainder of the parliamentary term.